tzunghaor/settings-bundle/README.md

 ------------------------

-You can define your settings in php classes (I will call such classes as setting sections, or simply as sections), for example create a directory for your settings (e.g. src/Settings), and create a BoxSettings.php in it:
+You can define your settings in php classes (I will call such classes as setting sections, or simply sections), for example create a directory for your settings (e.g. src/Settings), and create a BoxSettings.php in it:

 ```php